lead-free/cmd_proc/README.md

 //if(...)
 ```

-This conditional tree approach becomes tidious to maintain when the number of executable commands grows. cmdproc offers an abstract, easilly tweakable comand lookup architecture.
+This conditional tree approach becomes tedious to maintain when the number of executable commands grows. cmdproc offers an abstract, easily tweakable command lookup architecture.

-## Howto
+## How to

 Let's look at the problem from abstract to specific.
 Consider the following code: